Autism Family Center

 Meet The Leadership

-Leighna Fischer is a Board Certified Behavior Analyst and the Director of Behavior Analysis at Autism Family Center.
-Leighna graduated from the Chicago School of Professional Psychology with a Masters in Applied Behavior Analysis.
-She has been working as a BCBA for over five years and has been working in the field of Psychology for over ten years.
+Leighna Fischer is a Board Certified Behavior Analyst and the Assistant Clinical Director of Behavior Analysis of the Chicago Region for Autism Spectrum Therapies .
+Leighna graduated from The Chicago School of Professional Psychology with a Masters in Applied Behavior Analysis.
+She has been working as a BCBA for over 7 years and has been working in the field of behavior analysis for more than ten years.

-At Autism Family Center, Leighna effectively leads a team of Behavior Counselors to provide early intervention, social skills training, perspective taking, the development of functional communication, and other behavioral and developmental interventions.
+At Autism Spectrum Therapies, Leighna effectively leads a team of Clincal Supervisors (BCBAs) and Behavior Counselors and manages, oversees, and supports all ABA programming and interventions, including early intervention, social skills training, perspective taking, the development of functional communication, and other behavioral and developmental interventions.

 Leighna Fischer, BCBA